um-grex/grex-docs/content/english/storage/data-sharing.md

 chmod g+rwX Calgary_Adult_Skull_Atlas.mnc Docker
 {{< /highlight >}}

 In some cases, you may need more precise control over access—perhaps only a subset of the PI’s group should access a dataset, or you need to grant access to users from multiple research groups (more than one PI).
 In such cases, a new UNIX group is required.
 Grex and Alliance systems receive group and user information from the CCDB.
-Thus, the group has to be requested by the PI.
+Thus, the group must be requested by the PI.

 ### Requesting a Data-sharing Group